Shane Harless

 Advisor: Anne Derbes

 Shane Harless is a PhD Candidate in the Art History department at Rice University.
-He is currently working on his dissertation, which focuses on the Eucharistic devotion of the Clarissan Order in Italy during the 13th and 14th centuries, and the manner in which the Poor Clares participated in the solemnities from the remote location of their choir.
+He is completing his dissertation, which focuses on the Eucharistic devotion of the Clarissan Order in Italy during the 13th and 14th centuries, and the manner in which the Poor Clares participated in the solemnities from the remote location of their choir.
 By analyzing the spatial experience, architectural layout, sculptural, and painted embellishment of extant nuns’ choirs throughout the region, his study attempts to glean further insight into how cloistered viewers sought access to the body of Christ through images, transforming their enclosed prayer chambers into prime resources for ocular communion.

 Research Areas